tsugiproject/tsugi/README.md

 ### Method 1: Docker install

 * If you have Docker installed (OSX/Linux currently) you should just be able to run `docker compose build` and `docker compose up` and Tsugi will start up and initialize.
-* config-dist.php will be copied, you need to edit a few things in this like `CFG->adminpw`just edit these in place and they'll be updated.
+* config-dist.php will be copied, you need to edit a few things in this like `CFG->adminpw`.
+Just edit these in place and they'll be updated.
 * Go to http://localhost:8888/tsugi and you should be all set.

 ### Method 2: Manual install